 Delaware County Board of Developmental Disabilities

 A non-profit organization dedicated to nurturing creative energies through teaching and practice of the arts.
 The Arts Castle provides classes, exhibits, concerts, a gift shop, special events, and much more.
 Art majors, or those interested in the arts, are sought to help host events, set up exhibitions, or help with day-to-day chores necessary for general up-keep and maintenance of the facility.
 Internships are available for those interested in public relations, communications, special events planning, marketing, small business management, and art gallery administration.
-The Arts Castle is located at 190 W. Winter Street, on the corner of Elizabeth Street, across from Sanborn Hall and Austin Manor.
+The Arts Castle is located at 190 W. Winter Street, on the corner of Elizabeth Street, across from Sanborn Hall.
 Call (740) 369-2787 to explore the many volunteer opportunities.

 Located at 84 E. Winter Street, (one block past THE STRAND move theatre), the library serves as a resource for Delaware County residents through literature, reference information, videos, DVDs, periodicals, books on tape, the bookmobile, special events, programs and meeting rooms.
 Volunteers can mend or shelve books, help children learn to use the computer system, or do general housekeeping and landscaping chores.
 For more information, contact Library Director, Mary Jane Santos at (740) 362-3861, or via email: email@example.com.